Sexting: Risks

 If a person sends an explicit image of themselves to a partner, then it can be against the law to re-transmit a copy of that image to another person without the consent of the originator.
-Some countries have revenge porn laws that prevent the publication of sexual images without consent of parties in the image.
+Some countries have revenge porn laws that prevent the publication of sexual images without the consent of all parties in the image.
 While there are many possible legal avenues for prosecution of people who knowingly breach the confidence of those sending sexual messages, in practice, nude images can be widely propagated without the consent of the originator.

 Some young people blackmail their sexual partners and former partners by threatening to release private images of them.
 In a study conducted by Drouin et al. analyzing sexting behaviours among young adults, it was found that men would show the sexually explicit photos of their girlfriends to their friends.
 This is a new risk associated with new media, as prior to cell phones and email, it would be difficult to quickly distribute photos to acquaintances; with sexting, one can forward a photo in a matter of seconds.

 Studies have shown that sex crimes using digital media against minors reflect the same kind of victimization that happens offline.
 Family members, acquaintances and intimate partners make up the mass majority of perpetrators for digital media sex crimes.
 Research by the Internet Watch Foundation in 2012, estimated that 88% of self-made explicit images are "stolen" from their original upload location (typically social networks) and made available on other websites, in particular porn sites collecting sexual images of children and young people.
 The report highlighted the risk of severe depression for "sexters" who lose control of their images and videos.

 Sexting is seen as irresponsible and promiscuous for adolescents, but "fun and flirty" for adults.
 These risks tend to be exaggerated by news media, especially in regards to adolescent girls.

 The University of Utah study (with a population sample of 606 teens aged 14 to 18) stated that about one third of respondents did not consider legal or other consequences when receiving or sending sexts.
 Teenagers may not be thinking about the risks and repercussions when they participate in sexting; however, a study by Kath Albury titled Selfies, Sexts, and Sneaky Hats: Young People's Understandings of Gendered Practices of Self-Presentation shows that teenagers engaging in sexting were concerned that their parents may see or find out about their involvement with sexting.
 Some teenagers shared that their "main risks of parental discovery were embarrassment (for both parents and young people) and 'overreaction' from adults who feared the photo had been shared."
 While teenagers felt less compelled to worry about the legal risks with sexting, they worried that their parents would find out about their involvement with sexting.
 Albury and Crawford (2012) argue that adolescents are well aware of the differences between consensual sexting and distribution of private images with negative intent.
 Further, they argue young people are developing norms and ethics of sexting based on consent.